Raven-182/Full-Stack-Task-Manager/README.md

 Clone the repository to your local machine.
 Open the project in your preferred IDE.
 Make sure that the JavaFX libraries are included in the build path.
-Run the Main class to launch the app.
+Run the Start class to launch the app.